pirsch-analytics/docs/docs/api-sdks/api.md

 }
 ```
 :::

+The type can either be `oauth` or `token`. `oauth` will create an oAuth client with a client ID and secret that can be used to read and write data.
+The `token` type is read-only and typically used to send statistics.

 Scopes can grant read or write access.
 The table below shows the possible values for available scopes.